Floor Layers apply blocks, strips, or sheets of shock-absorbing, sound-deadening, or decorative coverings to floors.

-Floor Layers with little to no experience tend to make between $23190 and $29240 while the more experienced ones make over $50860 per year.
+Floor Layers with little to no experience tend to make between $25720 and $32060 while the more experienced ones can earn over $57800 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Floor Layer is to move to a higher paying state like IL.
-Right now, the highest paying states for Floor Layers are IL, HI, CT, MO and WI.
+One of the easiest ways to increase your salary as a Floor Layer is to move to a higher paying state like NJ.
+Right now, the highest paying states for Floor Layers are NJ, MA, WI, KS and HI.

-3 other factors that can increase your salary as A Floor Layer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Floor Layer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Floor Layers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Floor Layers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.